General Strike, Barcelona, February 2019

 Why a general strike in Catalonia?

-The reason for the strike is that down in Madrid, the members of the regional government responsible for the independence referendum a couple of years ago are now on trial.
+The reason for the strike the members of the regional government responsible for the independence referendum a couple of years ago are now on trial.

 Further investigation online led me to take a walk later in the afternoon, looking for signs of an actual strike, closer to the city center.